nf-core/eager/docs/usage.md

 - Does the percentage of trimmed reads look normal for aDNA, and do lengths after trimming look short as expected of aDNA?
-- Does the Endogenous DNA (%) columns look reasonable (high enough to indicate you have recieved enough coverage for downstream, and/or do you lose an unusually high reads after filtering )
+- Does the Endogenous DNA (%) columns look reasonable (high enough to indicate you have received enough coverage for downstream, and/or do you lose an unusually high reads after filtering )
 - Does ClusterFactor or '% Dups' look high (e.g. >2 or >10% respectively -  high
   values suggesting over-amplified or badly preserved samples (i.e. low